 The processor plays an important role in handling poultry from arrival to final processing.
-Shackling, stunning, and processing effectiveness are essential to minimizing discomfort most cases, electrical or controlled atmosphere stunning and providing quality servicing.
+Shackling, stunning, and processing effectiveness are essential to minimizing discomfort and providing quality servicing.
 This KWI includes assessments of three core components of processing which can have an impact on the welfare of the turkey.